 The Committee to Restore Nymox Shareholder Value, Inc (CRNSV) and others v Paul Averback and others (3 November 2023) - The grant of a stay of execution is discretionary.
 The Court will take into consideration all the circumstances of the case but the essential question is whether there is a risk of injustice to one or other or both parties of the Court grants or refuses a stay.
 There must be good reasons for granting a stay and departing from the starting principle that the successful party should not be deprived of the fruits of the judgment in his favour.
 The proper approach is to make the order which best accords with the interests of justice.
 Where there is a risk of harm to one party or another, whichever order is made, the Court has to balance the alternatives to decide which is less likely to cause injustice.
-The normal rule is for no stay, but where the judgment.
+The normal rule is for no stay, but where the justice of that approach is in doubt, the answer may well depend on the perceived strength of the challenge to the judgment.
 On the facts, where a stay of execution on an injunction was sought on the basis that the injunction, a stay was appropriate, as the injunction was made in the absence of the applicant and the applicant intended to apply to set aside the injunction; there were several disputed matters that warranted ventilation before execution; and there could have been irreversible consequences for the applicant if the injunction was not stayed.